awhillas/awhillas.github.io/content/low-hanging-fruit.md

 ## A collection of anecdotal evidence

-In the spirit of all great ideas I shall create a list where this princible hold:
+In the spirit of all great ideas I shall create a list where this principle hold:

 - Film: [Godzilla Minus One](https://www.youtube.com/watch?v=T4pi1F25sxg) - Hear from writer, director, and VFX supervisor Takashi Yamazaki and learn more about the unique approach Shirogumi took with the visual effects.
 A key innovation was actually the team structure; the Director cut out layers of decision makers by giving notes direct to the artists on the same floor.
 But that was only possible because he is a VFX artist himself.